Anglin Lake

 Anglin Lake is a reservoir in the boreal forest ecozone in the Canadian province of Saskatchewan.
-It is east of the Prince Albert National Park in the central part of the province in the District of Lakeland No. 521.
+It is east of Prince Albert National Park in the central part of the province in the District of Lakeland No. 521.
 Access to the lake is from Highway 953 and it is about 70 km north of the city of Prince Albert.
 The only community on the lake is Anglin Lake.

 Anglin Lake history

 Anglin Lake is a man-made lake in the Spruce River watershed.
 Beginning in the early 1900s, several different dams were built at varying stages along the Spruce River with the current dam being completed in 1960.
 Prior to the construction of any of the dams, Anglin Lake was a series of smaller lakes connected by natural channels that only flowed into the Spruce River in high water level years.
 In 1939, the first major dam was completed along the Spruce River.
 This dam backed up the water creating Jacobsen Bay (the westernmost portion of modern-day Anglin Lake) and connected it to the upstream East Anglin Lake (presently the main body of Anglin Lake), creating a larger body of water connected by a narrow channel.
 At the entrance to Jacobsen Bay, three different dams were constructed in 1936, 1940, and 1954 to regulate the water levels of Jacobsen Bay and East Anglin Lake.
 Collectively, these three dams were known as the Tower Road Dams.

 The 1939 dam had a history of washouts.
-That, combined with the need to regulate water levels in two nearby recreational lakes (Emma and Christopher Lakes), it was decided a new dam was needed.
+Because of this, combined with the need to regulate water levels in two nearby recreational lakes (Emma Lake and Christopher Lake), it was decided a new dam was needed.
 Two-and-a-half kilometres downstream, the Spruce River Dam was built in 1960 by the Government of Canada's Department of Northern Affairs to regulate flow on the river and to provide additional water for a diversion into Emma and Christopher Lakes.
 This new dam created a body of water between it and the original 1939 dam.
 It also increased the lake's water level by a further .4 m, over-topping the Tower Road Dams, and increasing overall original lake levels by 1 m.
 The increased volume of Anglin Lake connected it to Little Anglin Lake, creating a new bay called Christie Bay at the north-west corner of the lake where Bitter Creek flows in.